rulewis/journey-optimizer.en/help/using/building-journeys/expression/field-references.md

 A syntax color is used to visually distinguish events fields (green) from field groups (blue).

-**Default values for field references**
+## Default values for field references

-A default value can be associated to a field name.
+A default value can be associated with a field name.
 The syntax is as follows:

 ```json
 // event field